 Training is the most critical when working with confined spaces.
 All employees working in confined spaces should be given proper training to carry out their tasks.
 Their training should also include being made aware of emergency procedures.

-Ensure workers are safe in confined spaces through early identification of potential risks and safety issues using iAuditor by SafetyCulture, a powerful inspection app that you can use on any mobile device.
+Ensure workers are safe in confined spaces through early identification of potential risks and safety issues using SafetyCulture (formerly iAuditor), a powerful inspection app that you can use on any mobile device.
 Sign up for a free account with iAuditor and enjoy the following benefits:

 - Digitize paper forms through the Smartscan feature and customize them using the drag-and-drop template editor.

 - Easily take, annotate, and attach photos to inspections for more accurate reports.

 - Access inspection data whenever and wherever you need them by saving them in the cloud.